gitbls/pistrong/README.md

 ## InstallPiStrong

-`InstallPiStrong` downloads the source and builds/installs the latest release of strongSwan (currently 5.6.3).
+`InstallPiStrong` downloads the source and builds/installs the latest release of strongSwan.
 It also creates the strongSwan configuration and required config files for `pistrong`.
 The installation has been fully tested on Raspbian.
 Support for openSuSE, Ubuntu, Debian, and Centos is implemented but not fully end-to-end